fredoste101/bmb/README.txt

 Well. removing bookmark should be:
 	Per dir, and also globally, but different functionality AND be a bit more difficult. a confirm box maybe?

+When buffer is saved, update signs.
+NOT BEFORE to not lag the shit out of things.

+There is a lot of cleanup needed me thinks...
+	popup when changing bookmark is in wrong place

+	Keep info when editing info

+	names for bookmarks?